Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Finding the Train Station at Warsaw Chopin Airport

-Warsaw Chopin Airport is one of my favorite European Airports as it is much smaller and more manageable than most major European airports.
-After landing, I disembarked the plane via stairs and had to take a shuttle to the arrival terminal.
+Warsaw Chopin Airport is one of my favorite European airports as it is much smaller and more manageable than most major hubs.
+After landing, I disembarked the plane via stairs and took a shuttle to the arrivals terminal.
 Clearing passport control and customs took less than an hour.
-I was now ready to explore Warsaw.
+I was now ready to explore Warsaw on a layover.

-I had already decided the best method to get to the tourist sights of Warsaw during a long layover was by taking the train.
+I had already decided the best method to get to the tourist sights of Warsaw during a long layover was by taking the train from Warsaw Chopin Airport to Warsaw’s City Center.
 At Chopin Airport, there are orange signs that lead passengers to the Chopin Airport train station.
 The signs are in both Polish and English.

 Follow the Signs at Warsaw Chopin Airport to the Airport Train Station